 You’ve got one life to live.
 You can have the average net worth in America, which is pretty low.
 Or, you can shoot to have an average net worth for the above average person.
 Let’s all shoot to be above average with our one and only lives!
 This is, after all, Financial Samurai.

-If we all earn $1 million dollars a year and have $5 million in the bank at the age of 40, none of us are very wealthy given all our costs (housing, food, transportation, vacations) will be priced at levels that squeeze us to the very end.
+If we all earn $1 million dollars a year and have $5 million in the bank at the age of 40, none of us are very wealthy.
+With this level of wealth, all our living costs (housing, food, transportation, vacations) will be priced at levels that squeeze us to the very end.

-The Above Average Person is loosely defined as:
+The Above Average Person Is Loosely Defined As